Views: 0 Author: Site Editor Publish Time: 2026-05-21 Origin: Site

 Improper preparation leads directly to catastrophic material failure.
 If you skip crucial preparation steps, you risk scorching the plastic.
 More importantly, overheating these materials creates severe health hazards.
 Burning thermoplastics can expose you to dangerous chlorine gas.

 You must source dedicated equipment for this process.
 Never use a domestic oven used for food preparation.
 Chemical off-gassing will contaminate the interior walls of your kitchen appliances.
 Instead, source a secondary, isolated oven specifically for plastics.
-You can use a low-cost toaster oven for small parts.
 You can install an industrial heating chamber for larger commercial runs.

 Pre-processing the material properly prevents burning.
 If you cut pipes to create flat panels, you must address the rough edges.
 You must strictly remove all burrs from the cut edges before heating.